What is a Point of Sale System? The Definitive Guide

 - Customer relationship management capabilities

-What kind of hardware does a POS system need?
+What hardware does a POS system need?

 The hardware products you need can vary depending on your business type.
 We’ve listed the most common hardware used by the retailer, but keep in mind that not every business needs all of these products.